HomeLatest NewsGovTechCentre’s PLI scheme attracts Rs 1,300 crore investment from top mobile makers

 As per government note, three companies including Foxconn Hon Hai, Wistron and Pegatron — are contract manufacturers for Apple iPhones.
 Apple and Samsung account for 37% and 22% of global sales revenue of mobile phones.

 “As per the quarterly review reports for the quarter ending December 2020, in the first five months of scheme operation and despite challenging times, the applicant companies have produced goods worth ~INR 35,000 crore and invested ~INR 1,300 crore under the scheme.
-Additional generation during this period stands at around 22,000 jobs,” the ministry said in a statement.
+Additional employment generation during this period stands at around 22,000 ,” the ministry said in a statement.

 Advertisement

-The second round of the PLI Scheme was launched on March 11 early this year, which focuses on building a vibrant and robust electronic ecosystem.
+The second round of the PLI Scheme was launched on March 11 early this year, which focuses on building a vibrant and robust electronic component manufacturing ecosystem.
 “More than 60% of production is expected to be exported.
 The scheme is also expected to bring in an additional investment of Rs 11,000 crore.
 Value addition is expected to go up from 20-25% presently to 35-40% by 2025,” the statement said.

 Meanwhile Centre has also notified PLI Scheme for IT Hardware on March 3 and the last date for application under the scheme is April 30.
 Under this scheme, eligible players will get an incentive of 1 to 4% on net incremental sales over the base year of goods manufactured in India.